 - Processed Foods

-* I would also suggest staying away from coffee and switching to fresh pressed juice and pure water instead.
+Try switching from coffee to fresh pressed juice and pure water instead.
 You can get started easily with my favorite Breville juicer, all you need is some fresh produce like apples, carrots, beets, kale, spinach and ginger.
-It’s great just to blend the the aloe juice right in!
-Also remember you should be drinking half your weight in ounces of water daily!
+It’s great way to blend the aloe juice right in!
+If drinking juice in the morning is not appealing, try Matcha green tea instead.
+This is one of my favorite things to drink.

 - 1 tsp of unheated sea salt daily